mathilch/plateful/src/foodclub-ui-next/README.md

 ## Getting Started

+Important:

+Before running the project add your personal github token to the environment variable 'GITHUB_NODE_AUTH_TOKEN'.
+How to generate the token: https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/How-to-create-a-GitHub-Personal-Access-Token-example

 First, run the development server by pressing F5 in Visual Studio Code (check out .vscode/lauch.json for configurations) \
 or by running the following scripts: